rangle/redux-beacon/docs/migration-guide-v1-v2.md

 ### Event Helpers

 In v1 it wasn't always clear what you could and couldn't track.
-Now, each target's documentation has an `Event Definitions` section that lists out all the events you can track.
+Now, each target's docs has an `Event Definitions` section that lists out all the events you can track.

 Going forward, each time you want to track something, you: